-With the help Dr. Oze, Eleanor is exploring the effects of magmatic elevated carbon on vegetation and soil in the tree kill zones of the Mammoth Mountain region.
-By using a LiCor gas analyser to record and analyses the amount of carbon being released from the ground, she has been able to record the effects of the carbon on the the local pine trees to better understand how vegetation could be affected by an overall increase in carbon.
+With the help Dr. Oze, Eleanor explored the effects of magmatic elevated carbon on vegetation and soil in the tree kill zones of the Mammoth Mountain region.
+By using a LiCor gas analyser to record and analyses the amount of carbon being released from the ground, she was been able to record the effects of the carbon on the the local pine trees to better understand how vegetation could be affected by an overall increase in carbon.

 Lauren Berger, 2019

 Sand ripples tell us about modern physical properties on Mars.
-As part of my research at the NASA Jet Propulsion Laboratory, I mapped sand ripples at the Mars 2020 Rover's landing site, western Jezero Crater, to better understand wind movement in the region and how wind causes changes in sand ripples over time.
+As part of her research at the NASA Jet Propulsion Laboratory, Lauren mapped sand ripples at the Mars 2020 Rover's landing site, western Jezero Crater, to better understand wind movement in the region and how wind causes changes in sand ripples over time.

 Aria Blumm, 2019

-Aria Blumm is working on reconstructing past fault activity on the Teton fault from sediment cores in Grand Teton National Park, WY.
+Aria Blumm worked on reconstructing past fault activity on the Teton fault from sediment cores in Grand Teton National Park, WY.

 Eddy Dabsys, 2019

-Eddy Dabsys is doing biogeochemical with Dr. Oze.
-His project consists of analyzing synthetic Martian soil in an attempt to develop strategies to eventually terraform the red planet.
-His research is particularly focused on perchlorate.
+Eddy Dabsys did biogeochemical with Dr. Oze.
+His project consisted of analyzing synthetic Martian soil in an attempt to develop strategies to eventually terraform the red planet.
+His research particularly focused on perchlorate.